tchoutri/pg-entity/README.md

 ## Installation

-To use pg-entity in your project, add it to your `build-depends` stanza and insert the following in your `cabal.project`:
+To use pg-entity in your project, add it to the `build-depends` stanza of you .cabal file, and insert the following in your `cabal.project`:

 ```
  source-repository-package